 - On the expanded form, verify the details.
-Pay special attention to color vs. black & white, as well as page range and number of copies if you’re managing costs.
+Pay special attention to color versus black and white, as well as page range and number of copies if you’re managing costs.
 Note the estimated cost.

-- Enter your name or library card number.
-You MUST enter a card number if you wish to enjoy any free pages offered to card-holders.
+- Enter your name or library account number.
+You MUST enter an account number if you wish to enjoy any free pages.
 Adding an email or phone number is also a great idea.

 - Choose “Submit.”

-- Within 24 hours, go to the print release/payment kiosk at any FVRL library and use your library card number (or user name) to print out your files.
+- Within 24 hours, go to the print release/payment kiosk at an FVRLibraries location and use your library account number (or user name) to print out your files.

 - Need more help?
 Check out the FAQ: How do I use remote or wireless printing?

-- Deposit money, or enter your card number by scanning in your library card or using the provided stylus.
+- Deposit money, or enter your account number by scanning in your library card or using the provided stylus.